simonvh/solexatools/README.md

 ## Bugs

-Please send bugs and/or comments to s.vanheeringen@ncmls.ru.nl
+Please send bugs and/or comments to s.vanheeringen@science.ru.nl